ssmiller25/vropscli/USAGE.md

     vropscli getCredentials
     ```

-2. Then remove the creential with the command
+2. Then remove the credential with the command
     ```
     vropscli deleteCredential <UUID>
     ```